-NEW YEAR - NEW PROGRAM!
+NEW YEAR - EXPANDED PROGRAM!

-2024 LVDA Schooling Show Series Year-End Awards
+2025 LVDA Schooling Show Series Year-End Awards

-2024 LVDA Schooling Show Series Year-End Awards
+2025 LVDA Schooling Show Series Year-End Awards

 School Horse Division